5 Things Androids Do That iPhones Can’t

 Have multiple user profiles

 Android phones let you have more than one active user account per phone.
 So you can choose an account to log in from the lock screen.
 “This is handy if you want to let the kids use your phone, but you don’t want them messing any of your stuff up,” Moore-Crispin says. iPhones don’t support multiple user profiles and have FaceID and TouchID to prevent anyone but you from using your device.
-If hackers are a concern, do these 5 things to keep your phone secure and safe.
 And if you don’t want Google to know your phone’s location, here’s how to turn off location services on an Android.

 Listen with a 3.5 mm headphone jack